WeAreAVP/Harvest-Quickbooks/README.md

 ## Installation

-Python installation is required on your local machine to run this script.
-To check if your system has Python.
-Open the terminal window and enter the command below:
+Python installation on your local machine is required to run this script.
+To check if your system has Python, open the terminal window and enter the command below:

 ```bash
 python3 --version